 Now you can keep your Harissa plain and simple, in its basic form, with or without the dried spices or you can jazz it up a little by adding different flavours.
 Some of my favourite flavours for making different types of Harissa, especially at Christmas time, as edible gifts:

-- preserved lemons (image above) – adds a wonderful tangy and sour dimension to your Harissa.
+- preserved lemons – adds a wonderful tangy and sour dimension to your Harissa.
 Use a quarter of the preserved lemon peel, do not use the pulp, it’s bitter.

-- dries edible rose petals (image below) – gives a hint of musk and sweetness.
+- dries edible rose petals – gives a hint of musk and sweetness.
 Use about 1 tablespoon of dried petals, grind them to a powder with the dried spices.

 - sundried tomatoes (or paste) – another layer of flavour.
 One sundried tomato, soaked in hot water for 20 minutes, then blitzed with the other ingredients OR 1 teaspoon of sundried tomato paste.

-Convinced yet?
 You can see how easy it is to make Harissa at home, so next time you have some spare time, go make a small batch for yourself!
-And if you love your chilli, then be sure to check out the following:
+And if you love your chillies, then be sure to head on over to the Chilli Page for recipes like:

 - 2 medium cloves garlic